jadedbay/bevy_procedural_grass/README.md

 - Grass Clumping for less uniform grass generation.
 - Grass Interaction, allow grass to move out of the way of other entites.
 - Density Map.
-- Local wind, allow separate grass entities to have their own wind.
 - LOD
 - Compute Shaders, use compute shaders to generate grass instance data each frame to optimize memory usage.